Import vs API: What's the Difference?

-With just a brief explanation, the import tool may seem very similar to the use of the LoanPro API.
-This article is intended to elaborate on the differences between both of these tools and also briefly explain the use of each one.
+At first glance, the import tool may seem similar to the LoanPro API: both tools allow you to circumvent the normal user interface and interact with the system more efficiently.
+Still, these tools have different uses and will be best-suited to different situations.
+This article specifies the differences between both of these tools and also briefly explains the use of each one.

-The import tool was created to allow companies to add large amounts of data to LoanPro software in a short amount of time.
-The import tool has the ability to add, update, and remove information form the software.
+The import tool was created to allow users to add large amounts of data to the LoanPro software in a short amount of time.
+The import tool has the ability to add, update, and remove information from the software.

-In order for an import to be ran, an import file must be created and then imported into the system.
-This means that importing information into the system is a manual process.
-The import tool does not communicate with any third party software or websites.
-Any update that is made to information in your company using an import will only occur one time.
-An import will not continue to affect any information in the software once it has been ran.
+To use an import file, a user must create and then import it into the system, meaning that an import is a manual process.
+The import tool does not communicate with any third-party software or websites, and any update that is made to information in your company using an import will only occur one time.
+An import will not continue to affect any information in the software once it has been run.

-The LoanPro API (Application Program Interface) makes it possible to integrate other software with the LoanPro servicing system.
-The API lets another software application send requests to create, read, update, or delete information stored by the LoanPro loan servicing API.
+The LoanPro API (Application Program Interface) integrates other software with the LoanPro servicing system.
+The API allows another software application to send requests to create, read, update, or delete information stored by the LoanPro loan servicing API.
 This means that software can be built by developers to perform actions that will automatically affect information within LoanPro and vice versa.
 For this reason, the API can be used to access almost any processes associated with usual actions in LoanPro.

-The API is generally used by companies who would like to have their own personalized software but still need the servicing power of LoanPro.
-Companies may also use the API to build third party tools that work in conjunction with LoanPro to fulfill their specific company processes.
+The API is generally used by companies who would like to combine their own personalized software with the servicing power of LoanPro.
+Companies can also use the API to build third-party tools that work in conjunction with LoanPro to fulfill their specific processes.
 An example of this would be a customized application website.
 A company may choose to build their own application tool and then have the application tool connected to LoanPro through the API.
-This would mean that once a potential borrower has created an application on the company website.
-Their information could automatically be entered in LoanPro as well.
+This would mean that once a potential borrower has created an application on the company website, their information could be automatically entered in LoanPro as well.

 As shown above, there are major differences in the uses of the Import tool vs the API.
 A few of those key differences are: